PanOtlet/DjangoUP/README.md

 ## Versioning

-It's Rolling Release :) It's never had any version.
+It's Rolling Release :)

 ## Authors

 * **Paweł "Otlet" Otlewski** - *Initial work* - [otlet](https://github.com/otlet)
+* All contributors of projects in requirements.txt.
+Without you - i can't create my kickstart project.

 See also the list of [contributors](CONTRIBUTORS.MD) who participated in this project.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL 3.0.

 ## Acknowledgments